Sidney S. Woods: World War II flying ace

 In 1942 and 1943, while based in Australia and the Southwest Pacific he flew Lockheed P-38 Lightnings and shot down two enemy aircraft in 112 combat missions.
 He returned to the U.S. in 1943.

 Woods spent six months commanding a P-38 training squadron before he was sent to Europe as a P-38 pilot with a new unit.
 He completed his first tour in Europe in late 1944.
 Subsequently, he returned to the European Theater of Operations (ETO) for another combat tour, flying P-51 Mustangs with the 4th Fighter Group.
 As deputy group commander, Lt.
-Col. Woods became an ace in a day by downing five Focke-Wulf 190s on 22 March 1945.
+Col. Woods became an ace in a day by downing five Focke-Wulf Fw 190s on 22 March 1945.
 However, three weeks later he was shot down by flak over Prague, Czechoslovakia, on his 68th ETO mission when he was leading Group "A" in a strafing attack against the Luftwaffe bases in the area.
 He spent the remainder of the war as a prisoner of war.
 He was released from captivity about two months later.
 He was discharged in 1945, returning to Arizona.